 The Huntington is committed to making its collections, buildings, programs, and services accessible for all visitors.

-A color-coded map of the grounds is available in the Visitor's Guide when you arrive, showing steep areas that should be avoided for those with mobility impairments.
+A color-coded map of the grounds is available in the Visitor's Guide when you arrive, showing steep areas.

 Special Assistance Vehicle